 In any setting, the protection of patient data is paramount and legally required under HIPPA.
 Systems must be able to ensure that data is shielded from unauthorized access and protected from tampering.
 Cybersecurity techniques such as encrypted transmission protocols are employed, and validation testing must demonstrate that the system is secure.

-Disposable Components of Diagnostic Instruments
+Disposable Components in a Diagnostic Instrument

 Many diagnostic instruments incorporate a disposable component as a sample container or patient interface.
 Some of these are sold sterile, and all are produced in large volumes relative to the instrument itself.
 These system parts can be a significant project in of themselves, incorporating optical components, reagents, and even electronics and RFID.
 DeviceLab can ensure both the instrument and the disposable are properly design and work properly together.

 DeviceLab’s success in these areas is based on expertise in systems engineering, analog electronics, wireless, sensors, optics, software, human factors, industrial and graphic design, sterile disposables, and cybersecurity.
-See our Services page for details on these areas of expertise and our Portfolio page, for example, projects in the field of diagnostic instruments.